tarantool/doc/doc/1.7/reference/reference_lua/console.rst

 -------------------------------------------------------------------------------

-The console module allows one Tarantool instance to access another Tarantool instance, and allows one Tarantool instance to start listening on an :ref:`admin port <administration-admin_ports>`.
+The console module allows one Tarantool instance to access another Tarantool instance, and allows one Tarantool instance to start listening on an :ref:`admin port <admin-security>`.

 .. module:: console